skalou/VtolVR-Skalou-HORNET/README.md

 ### Exemple with the bobblehead:

 - Here is a short [Youtube tutorial](https://youtu.be/BkkDR-95mR8?si=RCD3OP57SUt8dht7) about an other Unity game, we will do nearly the same.
+- Copy/Paste the original "resources.assets" in a working folder and rename into "resources-ORIGINAL.assets"
 - Launch the program UABEAvalonia.exe
 - File>Open , find the previously copied file "resources-ORIGINAL.assets" in your working folder.
 - In the new opened window "Asset Info" View>Filter, Deselect All, check "Texture2D"